jamilligioielli/IBMCourses/README.md

 # IBMCourses

-For all the YL Application Developer courses I have been taking at my intern period
+For all the YL Application Developer courses and the project classes I have been taking/attending at my intern period